 If you don't want to deal with the hassle of having to replace a dirtbag in your vacuum, there's no shortage of bagless options on the market.
-Unlike bagged models, this kind has plastic dirt compartments and use filters to prevent dusty air from drifting back out into the environment as you clean.
+Unlike bagged models, these vacuums have plastic dirt compartments and use filters to prevent dusty air from drifting back out into the environment as you clean.
 They usually have low or virtually no recurring costs, depending on whether or not they use disposable filters.
 That said, they can vary significantly in shape and size, all for the sake of being better-suited for different kinds of cleaning tasks.
-An upright is a fine choice for clearing debris from carpets, while canister models usually do well on bare floors.
-If you want something smaller and lighter, a stick/handheld can be a good option.

 Get the Ball Animal 2 if you want better performance on carpeted floors and want an indefinite runtime, but consider the V8 if you have a smaller area to clean and want something a lot more portable.